Strategic Planning ProcessStep Three - Objectives

 Why do I need objectives?

-Having strategic priorities is fine, but they are not going to go anywhere on their own.
-That’s why strategic objectives are so important, they break down a strategy into ‘workable’ items.
-They are continuous improvement activities assigned to individuals, and usually fall under four categories: Financial, Customer, Internal Processes and Organisational Capacity.
+Strategic objectives break down a set of strategic priorities into ‘workable’ items.
+Objectives tend to be continuous improvement activities assigned to individuals, and usually fall under four categories: Financial, Customer, Internal Processes and Organisational Capacity.

 Having a list of objectives is good, but they all need to relate to each other and have value as a group – all for one and one for all!